yash-aryan/linked-lists/README.md

 # linked-lists
-In this practice project I created a factory function that return a linked list data structure in vanilla javascript.
+In this practice project I created a factory function that returns a linked list data structure containing many methods.